-- 20. Students who are in receipt of other living costs support funds public or private are still eligible to receive these funds.
-Colleges should advise students in receipt of benefits to check with their benefit paying office to establish how these funds will impact on their individual circumstances. - 21.
+- 19. Students who are in receipt of other living costs support funds public or private are still eligible to receive these funds.
+Colleges should advise students in receipt of benefits to check with their benefit paying office to establish how these funds will impact on their individual circumstances. - 20.
 Colleges can access general advice and guidance on benefits on the UK Government's website.
-Further information related to benefits can also be accessed through the Student Information Scotland portal.
-In addition, more information about students and their benefits can be found on the Child Poverty Action Group in Scotland (CPAG) website. - 22.
+Further information related to benefits can also be accessed through the SIS portal.
+In addition, more information about students and their benefits can be found on the Child Poverty Action Group in Scotland (CPAG) website. - 21.
 Only students on SFC-fundable non-advanced and advanced courses are eligible.
-For an explanation of 'SFC-fundable', please refer to SFC's 2022-23 Credit Guidance.
+For an explanation of 'SFC-fundable', please refer to SFC's 2023-24 Credit Guidance.

-TRANSFER OF FUNDS
+Transfer of funds

-- 23. Colleges can transfer money between the FE/HE CCF and FE Bursary and FE Discretionary funds.
+22. Colleges can transfer funding between FE/HE CCF and FE Bursary and FE Discretionary funds.
 They are encouraged to do so to enable them to effectively meet the needs of their students.
-Colleges must account for total spend on each fund, including transferred money, in their audited data returns. - 24.
-Prior to 2021-22, colleges were not previously permitted to transfer funding from their joint FE/HE CCF to their HE Discretionary Fund.
-However, in order to provide colleges with ongoing flexibility to respond to student demand during the COVID-19 recovery phase, for AY 2022-23 colleges who have fully met student demand for CCF in the coming year and have remaining CCF which are not required, can continue to use unspent CCF to supplement HE Discretionary Funds.
-Colleges should contact the SFC Student Support team (studentsupport@sfc.ac.uk) to request any transfer from their CCF to their HE Discretionary Fund.
+Colleges must account for total spend on each element of funding, including transferred funds, in their audited data returns.

+23. Colleges are not permitted to transfer funding from FE/HE CCF to HE Discretionary funds.
+This was permitted in AYs 2021-22 and 2022-23 to provide colleges with additional flexibility to respond to student demand during the COVID-19 recovery phase.

-RECOVERY OF UNSPENT FUNDS
+Recovery of unspent funds

-25. Colleges cannot carry-forward any unused funds.
+24. Colleges cannot carry-forward any unused funds.
 Unspent funds will be recovered by SFC as part of the annual in-year redistribution exercise.